libmapper/mappersession/README.md

 session.unload(filename, graph=None)
 ```

-Loads session files and optionally waits for signals.
-Maps will be tagged with the filename using a property named `session`.
+Unloads session files by removing maps tagged with the filename using a property named `session`.

 - param `filename` (String or List): The session file(s) to unload
 - optional param `graph`: A previously-allocated libmapper Graph object to use.
 If not provided one will be allocated internally.